runefs/query-js/README.md

 Query-js is a module, that adds sequence operations to javascript.
 It's inspired by the operations available in LINQ, but is not meant as a port.
+The methods are generally evaluating lazily when possible.

 ### <a name="aggregate"></a>aggregate ###
 Aggregate is what is also known as a left fold.
 It applies a function to the element one at a time and passes the result onto the next iteration.
 If you do not provide a seed undefined is used as seed